 User access tokens come in two forms: short-lived tokens and long-lived tokens.
 Short-lived tokens usually have a lifetime of about an hour or two, while long-lived tokens usually have a lifetime of about 60 days.
 You should not depend on these lifetimes remaining the same - the lifetime may change without warning or expire early.

 Twitter accounts connected to Buffer should not require frequent refreshing, since the access tokens they issue do not have specific lifespans or expiry dates.
 That said, we do see the access token for Twitter channels expiring from time to time, usually due to the Twitter channel being suspended due to duplicate content being published, or other spam-like behavior.
 Learn more about the limitations with sharing duplicate content on Twitter here.

 Twitter's policy wording:

 Access tokens are not explicitly expired.
 An access token will be invalidated if a user explicitly revokes an application in the their Twitter account settings, or if Twitter suspends an application.
 If an application is suspended, there will be a note on the apps.twitter.com page stating that it has been suspended.

-LinkedIn accounts connected to Publish will require reconnecting every 60 days, since that's the lifespan of the access tokens granted by LinkedIn.
+LinkedIn channels connected to Buffer will require refreshing every 60 days, since that's the lifespan of the access tokens granted by LinkedIn.
 Other reasons that an access token from LinkedIn might expire include:

-- You no longer have Admin access (for LinkedIn Pages).
+- You no longer have Super Admin access (for LinkedIn pages).